AgeManning/discv5-cli/README.md

                                debug, info, warn, error]

 SUBCOMMANDS:
     help           Prints this message or the help of the given subcommand(s) packet         Performs various packet encoding/decoding functions
-    server    Runs a discv5 test server
+    request-enr    Requests the ENR of a multiaddr server         Runs a discv5 test server
 ```

 ## Example